Condition Guide

 Backing is not the same as over-restoration

 It helps to separate three ideas: condition, backing and restoration.
 A poster can be linen-backed with very little visual retouching, or it can be heavily restored after backing.
-The quality and extent of restoration matter.
+The quality and extent of that restoration matter.

 Practical close